AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Materials and methods

-\paragraph{Study design} \ac{hsi} data was collected at the Heidelberg University Hospital following approval by the Ethics Committee of the Medical Faculty of Heidelberg University, Germany (study reference number: S-288/2022).
-Measurements were performed on all adult patients at admission to the interdisciplinary surgical \ac{icu}, over a period of one year. \ac{hsi} cubes of the patients' skin at the palm and annular finger measurement sites were acquired, ensuring the selected hand was not used for intra-arterial cannula or intravascular access.
-Simultaneously, clinical data were collected, including demographics, vital signs, blood gas analysis measurements, therapy details (usage of organ replacement therapies, ventilation parameters, dose of administered vasopressors and inotropes), and laboratory results.
-In total, \varTotalFeaturesTenHrs clinical parameters were recorded.
-Of these, \varTotalFeaturesOneHrs were available within one hour of admission, while the 12 laboratory parameters were available within ten hours of admission. \autoref{tab:descriptive_statistics_1hour} and \autoref{tab:descriptive_statistics_10hours} provide descriptive statistics of the clinical data.
+\paragraph{Experimental design} In this prospective observational study, we collected \ac{hsi} data and corresponding \ac{rgb} images from the skin of patients admitted to the interdisciplinary surgical \ac{icu} at the University Hospital Heidelberg (Germany).
+All adult patients admitted between October 24, 2022, and December 15, 2023, were included.
+The study was conducted in accordance with the ethical standards laid down in the 1964 Declaration of Helsinki and its later amendments.
+The protocol was approved by the Ethics Committee of the Medical Faculty of Heidelberg University, Germany (study reference number: S-288/2022) and registered with the German Clinical Trials Register (study identifier: \href{https://drks.de/search/en/trial/DRKS00029709}{DRKS00029709}) prior to the commencement of recruitment.
+The palm and annular finger were selected as measurement sites for their easy accessibility and low melanin content, with the hand chosen to ensure it was not used for intra-arterial cannulas or intravascular access.
+Structured clinical data were collected alongside the \ac{hsi} data, including demographics, vital signs, blood gas analysis measurements, therapy details (usage of organ replacement therapies, ventilation parameters, dose of administered vasopressors and inotropes), and laboratory results.
+In total, \varTotalFeaturesTenHrs clinical parameters were recorded, with \varTotalFeaturesOneHrs usually available within one hour and \varTotalFeaturesTenHrs parameters usually available within ten hours of admission.
+Table~\ref{tab:descriptive_statistics_1hour} and table~\ref{tab:descriptive_statistics_10hours} provide descriptive statistics of the clinical data.

 \paragraph{Hyperspectral image acquisition} The camera system used was the medical device-graded TIVITA\textsuperscript{\textregistered} 2.0 Surgery Edition (Diaspective Vision GmbH, Am Salzhaff, Germany).
 It features a push-broom design with a spectral resolution of approximately \SI{5}{\nm}, covering 100 spectral channels in the range of \SI{500}{\nm} to \SI{1000}{\nm}.
 The resulting \ac{hsi} cubes have dimensions of $640 \times 480 \times 100$ (width × height × number of spectral channels).
 The imaged area is approximately $16 \times \SI{11.5}{\cm}$, with an imaging distance of about \SI{50}{cm}, maintained by an integrated distance calibration system.
 Image acquisition takes approximately \SI{7}{\second}.